evinck/adb-json/soda.md

     Please note that you <i>cannot</i> use your local (on-desktop) SQL Developer for this workshop.
-    However SQLcl can be used instead.
+    However SQLcl can be used.

 ## **Step 2**: Create a collection

+Create a collection named emp.

     <copy>
     soda create emp
     </copy>

 ![](./images/soda-create.png " " )

+List the existing SODA collections, using command soda list.

     <copy>
     soda list
     </copy>